 Wisconsin opens early wolf hunt after hunter group sued

 MADISON, Wis.
-(AP) — Wisconsin wildlife officials opened an abbreviated wolf season Monday, complying with a court order to start the hunt immediately rather than wait until November.
+(AP) — Wisconsin wildlife officials opened a wolf season Monday after hunting advocates sued to move the start date up from November amid fears that the Biden administration might restore protections for the animals.

 The hunt will run through Sunday across six management zones.
 The Department of Natural Resources awarded 4,000 permits through a drawing and notified the winners on Monday morning.
 Notification allows hunters to take to the woods as soon as they get their licenses and carcass tags.